 Many authors are not interested in publicity,

-per their request, they will not be included in this page.
+per their request, they are not included in this page.

-per their request, they will not be included in this page.
+per their request, they are not included in this page.

 A History of Whidbey, Presbyterian Church 1964-2014